You are here

 Theme 4: Project 2 - Neurocognitive and behavioural impacts of traffic derived pollutants in children

-Aims: To test the hypothesis that exposure to traffic derived pollutants, especially those from diesel vehicles, are associated with impaired neurocognitive and behavioural development, employing secondary-school aged children living within the Greater London area.
-This proposal will make use of a new cohort to be established in Project 3, Theme 3 examining the impact of exposure to radio-frequency (RF) fields from the mobile phones.
+Aims: To test the hypothesis that exposure to traffic derived pollutants, especially those from diesel vehicles, is associated with impaired neurocognitive and behavioural development, employing secondary-school aged children living within the Greater London area.
+This will make use of the cohort established in Project 3, Theme 2 examining the impact of exposure to radio-frequency (RF) fields from mobile phones.

-We propose to augment this assessment by examining the association between neurocognitive and behavioural functioning, assessed by web-based standardized neuropsychological tests and validated questionnaire scales, with long term (annual and 3-year cumulative) exposures to a panel of pollutants (NO2, NOx, PM10 and PM2.5), modelled at the residential address level.
+We will augment this by examining the association between neurocognitive and behavioural functioning, assessed by web-based standardized neuropsychological tests and validated questionnaire scales, with long term (annual and 3-year cumulative) exposures to a panel of pollutants (NO2, NOx, PM10 and PM2.5), modelled at the residential address level.